higorsilvaa/SDSP_Flink_Storm_NLP/README.md

 To run the analitic code, just uses jupyter to see the graphs and annotations.

 <strong>Obs.: the keys to authenticate on Twitter are not provide, so you have to generate your own keys. </strong>

+### To Do
+    - Citar a bib de NLP
+    - Citar as bibs do Flink